Has9Coders/UWA_R_Session2/README.md

-ls()    # list the objects in the current workspace/ R.data list.files() # list the files in the cwd setwd("c:/docs/mydir")  # Set the current working directory **note / instead of \ in windows history() # display last 25 commands history(max.show=Inf) # display all previous commands savehistory(file="myfile") # # save your command history default is ".Rhistory"
+ls()    # list the objects in the current workspace/ R.data list.files() # list the files in the cwd setwd("c:/docs/mydir")  # Set the current working directory **note / instead of \ in windows
+# Several options for setting working directory in R studio.
+One is from menu "Session>Set Working Directory>"
+history() # display last 25 commands
+history(max.show=Inf) # display all previous commands
+savehistory(file="myfile") # # save your command history default is ".Rhistory"